MitoPRO Series - Advanced Red & Near Infrared Light Therapy

 Available only from Mito Red, the patent-pending MitoPRO series incorporates the four most bio-active wavelengths 630nm / 660nm (Red) and 830nm / 850nm (Near Infrared).
 This unique configuration drives enhanced efficacy by delivering increased light energy at the parts of the spectra which maximize cytochrome c oxidase activation.

-While 660nm and 850nm are very well studied and proven, the MitoPRO series "pumps up the bass" by adding 630nm and 830nm which research shows will further enhance Cytochrome C Oxidase activation.
+While 660nm and 850nm LED light are very well studied and proven, the MitoPRO series "pumps up the bass" by adding 630nm and 830nm which research shows will further enhance Cytochrome C Oxidase activation.
 This can be seen graphically below and is outlined in the seminal paper by Karu, et al outlining the action spectra for both red and near infrared light.

 Karu explains: "an action spectrum is a plot of the relative effectiveness of different wavelengths of light in causing a particular biological response, and under ideal conditions, it should mimic the absorption spectrum of the molecule that is absorbing the light, and whose photochemical alteration causes the effect".